mijwad7/Meta-Capstone/README.md

 # Little Lemon Restaurant App

-This is a web app made with REact, for a restaurant.
+This is a web app made with React, for a restaurant.
 It allows users to look the restaurant's menu, and check the reservations to book a table.
 It uses an API to facilitate the table booking process.

 ## Getting Started with Create React App